dmd-program/dmd-100/topics/organizing_story_development.md

 # Organizing story development

 You do not need to follow these in any particular order.
-Choose the path of least resistance to quickly prototype
+Choose the path of least resistance when quickly prototyping a narrative.

 Character creation